The inline keyword is not available in C90.

 The requirement of defining the function in every translation unit applies even though it has external linkage.

 If an inline function is used by more than one translation unit, its definition is typically placed in a header file.

-ARM does not recommend placing definitions of non-inline functions in header files, because this can result in the creation of a separate function in each translation unit.
+Placing definitions of non-inline functions in header files is not recommended, because this can result in the creation of a separate function in each translation unit.
 If the non-inline function is an extern function, this leads to duplicate symbols at link time.
 If the non-inline function is static, this can lead to unwanted code duplication.

 Member functions defined within a C++ structure, class, or union declaration, are implicitly inline.
 They are treated as if they are declared with the inline or __inline keyword.

 Inline functions have extern linkage unless they are explicitly declared static.
 If an inline function is declared to be static, any out-of-line copies of the function must be unique to their translation unit, so declaring an inline function to be static could lead to unwanted code duplication.